dojo/docs/developer/design/builder.rst

   Trims dead code branches consequent to has feature values known at build time.

 hasReport
-  Outputs a report describing the name and location of all has.js feature tests
+  Outputs a report describing the name and location of all has.js feature tests.

 insertSymbols
   Inserts debugging symbols into Javascript resources.